 Scope and Architecture

 v0.dev focuses intensely on frontend excellence.
-It generates individual components or component libraries that integrate into existing applications.
-This narrow scope allows for exceptional quality within its domain, but requires developers to handle all backend concerns separately.
+It generates individual components or component libraries that integrate into existing apps.
+This narrow scope allows exceptional quality within its domain, but you handle all backend concerns separately.

 Bolt.new takes an opinionated full-stack approach.
 By enforcing Supabase as the backend, it enables rapid end-to-end development but limits flexibility.
-Teams must either accept these constraints or invest significant effort in migrating away from them later.
+You either accept these constraints or invest significant effort migrating away from them later.

 Code Quality and Production Readiness